uibcdf/Ixtlilton-Tools/docs/contents/user/guide/user_file_system.md

 ### Home

-Your user has a main home directory:
+Your user has a main home directory: '/home/username'.
+Once you have accessed to Ixtlilton with your user account, type:

 ```bash
 echo $HOME
 ```

-You can always go to your home directory with any of the following two commands:
+The environment variable '$HOME' defines de path of your main directory.
+You can always go to your home with any of the following two commands:

 ```bash
 cd